-Additional Polluting Substances and/or Alternative Criteria
+Additional Polluting Substances (APS) and/or Alternative Criteria

-- through site-specific development of criteria, as outlined in the RSRs, and submittal of technical supporting documentation to demonstrate how the proposed criteria are protective and how they were derived (calculated), including input values, sources of information and methodology,
+- through development of site-specific criteria, as outlined in the RSRs, and submittal of technical supporting documentation to demonstrate how the proposed criteria are protective and how they were derived (calculated), including input values, sources of information and methodology,

 - Technical Support Document: Recommended Numeric Criteria for Additional Polluting Substances and Certain Alternative Criteria